M-Zuber/MyHome/Contributing.md

 #### Pull Requests
 - Each `PR` should be connected to an issue.
   - It is okay to open the `issue` and `pull request` at the same time.
+  - You are more then welcome to open a pull request before you have fully finished the work.
+Simply please try and remember to preface the PR title with `[WIP]`

 #### Features
 In order to suggest a feature follow the following procedure: